 - Camera-ready deadline

-- A list of the workshop organizers, including their affiliations, and how to contact them
+- A list of the workshop organisers, including their affiliations and how to contact them

-The deadline for workshop proposal and CFP submissions is Tuesday, December 15th, 2020.
-Notifications of results will be sent out on Thursday, December 24th.
-Accepted workshop CFPs may be posted and publicized.
+The deadline for workshop proposals and CFP submissions is Wednesday, December 1, 2021.
+Notifications of results will be sent out on Thursday, December 9, 2021.
+Accepted workshop CFPs may be posted and publicised.

-If accepted, workshop organizers are expected to distribute their CFP and announce the workshops through their professional networks.
-As listed in the Workshops CFP submission,, workshop organizers are required to provide a workshop website and are expected to update that website as workshop details become better defined.
+If accepted, workshop organisers are expected to distribute their CFP and announce the workshops through their professional networks.
+As listed in the Workshops CFP submission, workshop organisers are required to provide a workshop website and are expected to update that website as workshop details become better defined.

-Workshop organizers are expected to issue any acceptance decisions to their contributors no later than Sunday, January 31st, in order to allow sufficient time for planning and advance registration to the conference.
-IEEE VR Workshops proceedings will be published electronically through the IEEE Digital Library dependent on the on-time submission of the proceedings by the workshop organizers, before the mandatory IEEE deadline of Friday, February 12th, 2021.
-Organizers of accepted workshops are encouraged to seek assistance from the Workshops Chairs to navigate this process.
+Workshop organisers are expected to issue any acceptance decisions to their contributors no later than Thursday, January 20, 2022, in order to allow sufficient time for planning and advance registration to the conference.
+IEEE VR Workshops proceedings will be published electronically through the IEEE Digital Library dependent on the on-time submission of the proceedings by the workshop organisers, before the mandatory IEEE deadline of Saturday, January 29, 2022.
+Organisers of accepted workshops are encouraged to seek assistance from the Workshops Chairs to navigate this process.

-For more information and inquiries, please contact the Workshop Chairs at workshops2020 [at] ieeevr.org:
+For more information and inquiries, please contact the Workshop Chairs:

-- Mashhuda Glencross, The University of Queensland, Brisbane, Australia
+- Mashhuda Glencross, The University of Queensland, Australia